-Online version via pay per view – available from 3 August 2021
+Online version via pay per view – available to watch until 31 October 2021

 George Frideric Handel (1685 –1759)